Bofors: Other weapons

-India scandal
+Scandal in India

 In 1986, the Government of India and Bofors signed a US$285 million contract for the supply of 410 155 mm field howitzers.
 In 1987, Swedish Radio alleged that Bofors paid illegal commissions of ₹600 million to top Indian politicians, members of senior Congress party and key defence officials to seal the deal.
 The scandal contributed to the defeat of Rajiv Gandhi's government in the elections three years later.